Congrats, you found this! It’s a work in progress, so please pardon the dust.

 That’s where this guide comes in.

-We’ll walk you through everything—choosing the right whoop, understanding your gear, getting in the air, and learning to fly with control and confidence.
+I’ll walk you through everything you need to choose the right whoop, understanding your gear, getting in the air, and learning to fly with control and confidence.
 Every section is designed to be simple, clear, and actionable, whether you’re setting up your first quad or learning how to pull off a trippy spin.

 • A complete breakdown of the gear and parts that make your whoop fly